steinbrennerlab/blast-align-tree/README.md

 You can now search the database you just created by listing it as an argument value after the -dbs option.
 For each genome you need to find an appropriate header, which you will list using option -hdr when calling the bash script.
 If you view Nitab-v4.5_proteins_Edwards2017.fasta you will see that the sequences are in fasta format with a simple gene id followed by description.
 The header we will specify is "id" which will simply parse the first word of each fasta description.

 If the genome database is built you can now use it in BAT options -qdbs and -dbs alongside old genomes.
 For example, the code below will search for berberine bridge enzymes responsible for nicotine biosynthesis.
-[Xu et al](https://www.pnas.org/doi/full/10.1073/pnas.1700073114) described that the BBL gene family is expanded relative to tomato, but what about relative to other Nicotiana species?
+[Xu et al](https://www.pnas.org/doi/full/10.1073/pnas.1700073114) described that the BBL gene family is expanded in tobacco relative to tomato, but what about relative to other Nicotiana species?
 By using BBL2.1 as a query we can also identify hits in N.benthamiana
 ```
 bash psiblast-align-tree.sh \
 -q Nitab4.5_0006307g0010.1 \